 You must re-register each time you change address, change names or do not vote at least once during a four-year period.
 Update your record by completing a new application.
 You can check your registration status online at mnvotes.org.
 If you are unable to check, it is okay to fill out another registration application.

 SPECIAL CIRCUMSTANCES?

-Visit the 'register to vote' section at mnvotes.org to get details on how to register voters in special circumstances, such as college students, those who fear for their personal safety, or voters who are homeless.
+in special circumstances, such as college students, those who fear for their personal safety, or voters who are homeless.

-2022 DATES
+2025 DATES

 VOTE EARLY